tlevine/ypotf/docs/interacting.rst

 Queued messages
     Stored in the inbox with the Draft flag

-After processing of a particular message is finished, it is marked as Seen.
-If the processing resulted in the sending of another message, the first message is also marked Answered, though ypotf doesn't otherwise care whether an email has been Answered.
+Archive requests, help requests, and erroneous messages do not require confirmation, so those requests are handled in one email response;

-Archive requests, help requests, and erroneous messages results in an email.
+they don't require the aforementioned confirmation procedure.